Pgj1997/thcrap-repositories/hq-rips/README.md

 * The Unspoken of Beast Spirits (Title Theme) - maki ligon
 * Kutaka's Lullaby - Pgj1997
 * Lost River - SiIvaGunner

+## Unconnected Marketeers
+* Skitty of Great Fortune - Pgj1997
+* Ore from the Age of the Gods (SiIvaGunner)